 In 2018, it will be 100 years since a group of young Groningen artists founded Kunstkring De Ploeg.
 To mark the anniversary, the Groninger Museum will stage a major survey exhibition, Avant-Garde in Groningen: De Ploeg, 1918–1928.
 It will illuminate the cultural climate of early-20th-century Groningen, where De Ploeg was born.
-The exhibition will form the heart of a range of centenary events across the city and province.
+With more than 250 works of art, the exhibition will form the heart of a range of centenary events across the city and province.

 "Since there wasn’t that much to do in Groningen when it came to art, I thought of breaking ground, digging up the earth, and I thought of ploughing.
 That’s where the name De Ploeg [‘The Plough’] came from." – Jan Altink, 1918